FortiGate

 end

-When enabling login-lockout-upon-downgrade, a warning message will appear.
+If this setting is enabled, affected administrators will not be able to log in after a downgrade.
+When enabling the setting, a warning message will appear.
 To apply the configuration, an administrator must confirm the setting manually.

 erbium-kvm147 # config system password-policy